dimitri-nicolo/calico/_includes/v2.2/elastic-storage.md

 1. To use a different StorageClass (e.g. Ceph RBD or NFS), create a `StorageClass` called `elasticsearch-storage`.
    The [Kubernetes documentation on StorageClasses](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner) has a list of possible options and links to sample manifests.
-The ones with a tick under internal provisioner can be used without further Kubernetes configuration: the others require a provisioner to be set up.
+You may need to configure a provisioner or cloud provider integration.

    ```
    {{cli}} apply -f my-storage-class.yaml